nrfconnect/sdk-nrfxlib/crypto/doc/nrf_cc310_mbedcrypto.rst

 The following tables show the supported cryptographic algorithms in the Arm CryptoCell CC310 hardware accelerator in nRF52840 and nRF9160, as well as the current state of support in the nrf_cc3xx_mbedcrypto library.

 .. note::
-   If `no mbed TLS support` is listed in limitations, it indicates that the hardware supports it, but it is not exposed in an API that works with mbed TLS.
+   If `no Mbed TLS support` is listed in limitations, it indicates that the hardware supports it, but it is not exposed in an API that works with Mbed TLS.

-   If `mbedtls_extra only` is listed in limitations, it indicates that an API similar to recent versions of mbed TLS is made available with the library.
+   If `mbedtls_extra only` is listed in limitations, it indicates that an API similar to recent versions of Mbed TLS is made available with the library.

 AES - Advanced Encryption Standard